 - Pursue repeat business.
 As I mentioned in a previous article, it’s far less expensive to nail down repeat business from your existing customers than it is to land new ones.
 Now is the time to reap the benefits of those good customer relationships that you’ve been cultivating.
 Viral marketing campaigns to lure new customers will cost you big money.

 - Focus on your core competency.
 Examine every cost center in your business.
-Maybe it’s time to outsource that call center operation, or complex manufacturing setup.
+Maybe it’s time to outsource that call center operation or complex manufacturing setup.
 Look for operations that are hogging resources without generating significant revenue.
 With a concentrated point of focus, your company might be well positioned for growth this year.

 - Snap up top talent.
 Past layoffs at big companies mean that there’s a surplus of great employees on the market now.
 Examine your pool of higher-paid contractors and freelancers.
 Now is the time to bring on board those people who would have been inaccessible in a better economy.

 - Respond rapidly to market shifts.
-The economy is almost certainly having a profound impact on your customers: they may have altered their purchasing habits, or found themselves with entirely different needs.
+The economy is almost certainly having a profound impact on your customers: they may have altered their purchasing habits or found themselves with entirely different needs.
 It’s your opportunity to respond to those shifts.
 These are chances to broaden your product line, change distribution, offer new services.

 - Look for hidden sources of revenue.
 Sometimes your best source of new revenue is right under your nose, like services revenue in support of your products.
-One entrepreneur in Fenn’s book had a proprietary technology to efficiently manage vendors which works so well that she is now marketing it to other companies for a transaction fee.
+One entrepreneur in Fenn’s book had a proprietary technology to efficiently manage vendors which worked so well that she is now marketing it to other companies for a transaction fee.

 Most companies I know agree that the recession is teaching them the art of laser-like focus, and compelling them to make better decisions, to become more frugal, and to initiate systems and procedures that will help position them for economic recovery.
 Simply deciding to lay low and “tough it out” is not a winning strategy.